 Ian D. Graham

-Dr. Ian D. Graham is a Full Professor in the School of Epidemiology and Public Health and a Senior Scientist at the Ottawa Hospital Research Institute.
+Dr. Graham is a Full Professor in the School of Epidemiology and Public Health and a Senior Scientist at the Ottawa Hospital Research Institute.
 He is a world leader in implementation science, which aims to develop the evidence base for addressing gaps between everyday healthcare and best practice.

 He has published 512 peer-reviewed articles and is regularly identified as among the most cited scientists in the field.
 He has been awarded over $200 million in research funding, and has several impressive accolades including two Queen Elizabeth II Jubilee medals.